 He fought on the side of the Union in the Civil War.

-This work is a poem about removal.
+This work is a conceptual journey through removal, revision, and occupation.
 Employing re-photographed historic imagery, interviews, social histories, news clippings and my photographs, it weaves together an examination of the issue of monument removal in the United States, and points out the frequent absence of fact in an emotionally cause-driven era, that may usher in the death of memory of the ill-acts of our forbearers.